tylabs/dovehawk/CLUSTER.md

-# Zeek Cluster Setup for Dovehawk.io
+# Zeek Cluster Setup for Dovehawk

 The Dovehawk Zeek module can be run in a cluster with a central manager and many remote worker's each monitoring their own local interface.
 You can also use a cluster locally to distribute bandwidth automatically to distribute load for monitoring traffic even up to the 10-20Gbs range on sufficient hardware.